Ninja-Cyborg/Chrome-Extension-Automation-Testing/README.md

 - Used Robot class to hover over text, to interact with dynamic componenets

 # Running test cases:
-- Run following file as TestNg_suite:  testng_suite.xml
+- Run following file as TestNg suite from IDE:  testng_suite.xml

 # Modifying testCase
 - you can change the values for browser, extensionName from testng_suite.xml file

 # Limitations
-- To get the dynamic component(inline-card) from shadom-DOM : The code to hover over test to show inline-card is hard-coded.
+- To get the dynamic component(inline-card) from shadom-DOM : The step has been hard-coded to hover over test to show inline-card
-- For the same reson the negative and postive tests can not run parrallel on same machine
+- For the same reason the negative and postive tests can not run parrallel on same machine
 - Moreover, Grammarly website stats the support for Google Docs.
 But, it requires additional step to sign-in.
 I deemed that as out of scope for the project, and choose not to implement.
+Instead used online text editor to verify extension's feature.

 # HTML Reports
 - [EXTENT REPORTS](https://github.com/Ninja-Cyborg/Chrome-Extension-Automation-Testing/tree/main/Chrome-Extension-Automation/webapptestproject/test-output/ExtentReport)